codoworks/go-boilerplate/README.md

 make quick-start
 ```

-#### Quick start with mysql
+#### Quick Start with MySQL

-To run an example using mysql database, from the boilerplate root folder, run the quick-start-mysql target from the Makefile
+To run an example using MySQL database, from the boilerplate root folder, run the quick-start-mysql target from the Makefile

 ```bash
 make quick-start-mysql
 ```

-#### Quick start with postgres
+#### Quick Start with Postgres

-To run an example using postgres database, from the boilerplate root folder, run the quick-start-mysql target from the Makefile
+To run an example using Postgres database, from the boilerplate root folder, run the quick-start-mysql target from the Makefile

 ```bash
 make quick-start-postgres